History of Hawaii: Kaʻahumanu

 Kaʻahumanu was born on Maui around 1777.
 Her parents were aliʻi of a lower-ranking line.
-She became Kamehameha's consort when she was fourteen.
+She became Kamehameha's consort at fourteen.
 George Vancouver states: "[O]ne of the finest woman we had yet seen on any of the islands".
-To wed the young woman, Kamehameha had to consent to make her children his heirs to the Kingdom, although she had no issue.
+To wed the young woman, Kamehameha had to consent to make her children his heirs, but she had no issue.

 Before his death, Kamehameha selected Kaʻahumanu to rule along with his son.
-Kaʻahumanu had also adopted the boy.
-She had the highest political clout in the islands.
+Kaʻahumanu adopted the boy.
+She became the senior ruler.
 A portrait artist remarked of her: "This Old Dame is the most proud, unbending Lady in the whole island.
 As the widow of [Kamehameha], she possesses unbound authority and respect, not any of which she is inclined to lay aside on any occasion whatsoever".
 She was one of Hawaii's most influential leaders.

-The Royal Election of 1874 and Sugar reciprocity
+On March 30, 1820, fourteen American Protestant missionaries (the Pioneer Company) arrived in Hawaii.
+They were sent by the American Board of Commissioners for Foreign Missions.
+Over the course of a little over 40-years (1820-1863 – the “Missionary Period”), about 180-men and women sent by the American Board of Commissioners for Foreign Missions in twelve Companies served in Hawaii.
+They converted Hawaiian people to the Christian faith, developed the written form of Hawaiian language, and encouraged the spread of English on the islands.
+But many Hawaiians blame the missionaries for discouraging many Hawaiian cultural practices.

+In April 1824, Kaʻahumanu publicly acknowledged her conversion to Protestant Christianity and encouraged her subjects to be baptized into the faith.
+She took it upon herself to enforce Christian policies with her power, banning of the Hawaiian Dance hula in 1830.